 3. When you do not feel physically threatened and there is no risk of physical harm.

-4. Via phone, email, or other method of communication that is not face-to-face.
+4. Via phone, email, or another method of communication that is not face-to-face.
 Such communication should include:

 i.
 A factual description of the incident(s) including date, time, place, witnesses and a description of the specific unwelcome behavior;